joshbronson-lsst-work/make-tom/README.md

 ## Retrieving Your Static IP

-After your cluster has started, you can use the following command to retrieve the static IP address assigned to your django server
+After your cluster has started, you can use the following command to retrieve the static IP address assigned to your Django server

     . scripts/common_config.sh ; kubectl -n "$kubernetes_namespace" get ingress